-These separately developing influences would flirt over the next two decades, from the occasional latin-flavored, electronic-assisted disco track to the more experimental synth pop of the 1980s.
-However, it was not until the the 1990s that the explosion of electronic music truly began to offer a way to merge the traditional sounds with the power of modern music.
+These separately developing influences would flirt over the next two decades, from the occasional Latin-flavored, electronic-assisted disco track to the more experimental synth pop of the 1980s.
+However, it was not until the 1990s that the explosion of electronic music truly began to offer a way to merge the traditional sounds with the power of modern music.

 When house, trance, techno and electro (et al) began to dominate the world and artists truly began to use computers to compose, the cumulative effect was to revolutionize the way that music was created.
 The unintentional result was an increase in authentic expression — electronica had the power to accept and transform while preserving even the most idiosyncratic and traditional forms of music.

 Brass, accordion, and sonorous bajo sexto, fused with electronic elements were the sounds of traditional norteño music. .
 With folk rhythms overlapping with modern beats these energetic compositions were at once futuristic yet heavy with nostalgia.

 Fussible (Pepe Mogt) began using banda sinaloense and norteño samples in electronic compositions near the end of the decade, and amassed a collection of tambora and norteño samples to use and distribute to other artists, chiefly Bostich (Ramon Amezcua), Clorofila (Jorge Verdín) and Hiperboreal (Pedro Gabriel Beas), the current members of the collective.

 The “Nor-Tec Sampler” was the first fruit of these collaborations, a collection of diverse but stylistically-related sounds and beats that presented a perfect representation of the modern sound of Tijuana.